 Robert Biddlecome, bass trombone (1963-1991)

-Next came what would turn out to be one of the most important auditions he would ever take, to replace Gilbert Cohen, who was leaving the fledgling American Brass Quintet in order to join the New York Philharmonic.
-He auditioned and won the position of bass trombonist of the ABQ and shortly afterwards was offered the bass trombone chair of the NY City Ballet Orchestra.
-From this point on he was a bass trombonist, who also doubled on euphonium.
-He performed throughout the world as a member of the American Brass Quintet for twenty-eight years, until he left the group in 1990, and he may be heard on more than thirty recordings with the ABQ.
-It was during his tenure that the ABQ began its ongoing commissioning program, made its first recordings, made its first international tours, started the Aspen and Juilliard residencies and became recognized as the premier brass ensemble that it remains today.
-Despite his busy performing schedule, Mr. Biddlecome managed to return to Juilliard and obtain both his Bachelor=s and Master=s degrees.
+Robert Biddlecome replaced Gilbert Cohen (founding bass trombonist) and shortly afterwards was offered the bass trombone position with the NY City Ballet Orchestra.
+With the fourth longest tenure in the history of the group, he may be heard on more than thirty recordings with the ABQ, and it was during his time that the ABQ began its ongoing commissioning program, made its first recordings, made its first international tours, started the Aspen and Juilliard residencies and became recognized as the premier brass ensemble that it remains today.

-Former associate principal trombone of the New York City Ballet Orchestra, former member of the New York Cornet and Sackbut Ensemble, Parnassus, the American Brass Quintet, and the American Composers Orchestra, Ronald Borror has served as trombonist with the Chamber Music Society of Lincoln Center, Orpheus and St. Paul chamber orchestras, the Bach Aria Group, the Waverly Consort, and with the Group for Contemporary Music.
+Recently retired as Professor of Trombone at Hartt School, Ron Borror is also former associate principal trombone of the New York City Ballet Orchestra, former member of the New York Cornet and Sackbut Ensemble, Parnassus, and the American Composers Orchestra.
 His solo recording of music by American composers received high critical acclaim and his album of early 17th century repertoire on the baroque trombone was designated Recording-of-the-Month by Alter Musik Aktuell.
-Ronald Borror has taught on the faculty of Columbia University, Wichita and Pennsylvania state universities, North Carolina School of the Arts and SUNY Stony Brook, and is presently Director of Instrumental Studies and Professor of Trombone at the Hartt School of Music.

 Edward R. Birdwell, horn (1965-1976)